6 Linear mixed models III

 design$Irrigation.ct <- scale(design$Irrigation, scale = FALSE)

-This means that the intercept of a mode using Irrigation.ct corresponds to the response when Irrigation is zero.
+This means that the intercept of a model using Irrigation.ct corresponds to the response when Irrigation is average and not zero.
 Let’s make the mixed effect model and simulate some data:

 Fixef <- c(2000,10) # Intercept and slope